gaehlerm/SoftwareEngineering/README.md

 Having an empty bottle is fairly useless.
 You want to use it.
 You fill water into the bottle and drink it later on.
 This is a really simple example but, in our code, it leads to very fundamental questions.
 We have a constant bottle with a not constant amount of water in it.
 How are we solving this problem?

 The first attempt is removing the constness and adding the amount of water to the class variables.
 This is a dreadful idea.
 Now anyone could change the color of the bottle.
+Do never remove a const'nes from an object that is constant.

 We make all variables private and write getters for them.
 The amount of water can be changed with the functions fill and release.
 This is better, yet somehow it still feels wrong.
+I have a grudge against getter and setter functions as explained further below.

 A completely different idea is keeping the amount of water separate from the bottle.
-We create a new class WaterBottle that contains a constant Bottle and a variable amount of Water.
+We create a new class `WaterBottle` that contains a constant Bottle and a variable amount of Water.

 ```py
 from dataclasses import dataclass